3.3M Sold, Yet Yotei Legends Already Abandoned

 Sucker Punch didn't clarify whether smaller patches for bug fixes and balancing will continue, which leaves the mode in a frustrating limbo.
 "No major updates" could mean the servers stay healthy with minor tweaks for months, or it could mean the mode quietly stagnates.
 Players who invested time into Legends builds and gear are left guessing, and vague language like "last major planned update" doesn't help.
 If you're done, say you're done.
 If you're not, tell people what's still coming.

 What stings here is the contrast between the sales numbers and the support timeline.
 Ghost of Yotei reviewed well, sold millions, and gave Sucker Punch a built-in multiplayer audience that was already primed by Tsushima.
-Walking away from that after a single update feels less like a creative decision and more like a corporate one.
+Walking away from that after a single update is less like a creative decision and more like a corporate one.
 I suspect Sucker Punch would have kept building if the green light was there.

 The studio hasn't announced what it's working on next.
 If this means Sucker Punch is going all-in on a single-player expansion similar to Tsushima's Iki Island DLC, that would soften the blow considerably.
 But right now, all players have is a two-month-old multiplayer mode and a developer saying goodbye.